 Save: this allows you to automatically calculate a saver bet, rather than a bet at the full calculated stake.
-This will calculate a stake on that horse that will see you break even on the race overall (allowing for your other bet/s) should it win.
+This calculates a stake on that horse that will see you break even on the race overall (allowing for your other bet/s) should it win.

-Scratched: select this when the horse is scratched – it’ll automatically recalculate the entire race market by redistributing the market percentages from the non-runner to the remaining starters, which adjusts the rated prices and stakes for a post-scratching market.
+Scratched: if a horse is scratched, this automatically recalculate the entire race market by redistributing the market percentages from the non-runner to the remaining starters.
+This adjusts the rated prices and stakes for a post-scratching market.

 Odds: enter the fixed odds you obtained on your bet.

 Book / Time: for record keeping purposes and to easily follow up your bets, you can record the bookmaker you bet with and the time you placed your bet.

 Result: simply enter ‘1’ against the winner to calculate your collects and profit.

 Stake: you can adjust the stake column manually here as well – the cell will turn yellow and the outlay will adjust.

 Over a meeting, this is a great interactive tool to easily piggy-back a pro punter, calculate your bets, and track your overall activity and financial position.

 Punt like a pro with Trevor Lawson’s Melbourne Ratings.